Go ahead, make my day: Origins

+Background

-The phrase "make my day" had already been similarly uttered a year earlier in a lesser-known movie from 1982 titled Vice Squad.
-In that scene, a detective, Tom Walsh (Gary Swanson), while arresting a pimp named 'Ramrod' (Wings Hauser), puts his gun up to the side of Ramrod's mouth and says "Come on scumbag, make your move... and make my day!".
+The phrase "make my day" had been uttered a year earlier in a lesser-known movie from 1982 titled Vice Squad.
+In that scene, a detective, Tom Walsh (Gary Swanson), while arresting a pimp named 'Ramrod' (Wings Hauser), puts his gun up to the side of Ramrod's mouth and says "Come on scumbag, make your move... and make my day!"

-The phrase "go ahead, make my day" was written by John Milius.
-Charles B. Pierce, an independent filmmaker who is credited in the film Sudden Impact with "story by", would often claim credit for this line, going as far as to create a long-winded story about his father having said something similar in his youth.
-In actual fact, Pierce and fellow writer Earl E. Smith were only responsible for a much earlier script, originally written as a standalone vehicle for actress Sondra Locke.
-This treatment was subsequently over-hauled by writer Joseph Stinson.
-It was then re-written during production by John Milius, who was responsible for coining the famous catchphrase.
-This has been confirmed on several occasions by both Milius and actor/director Clint Eastwood.
+Summary of the scene in Sudden Impact

 At the beginning of the movie, Harry Callahan (Clint Eastwood) goes into a diner for a morning cup of coffee where he discovers a robbery in progress.
 He kills all but one of the robbers in a shootout.
 However, the surviving robber grabs the fleeing waitress Loretta (Mara Corday), holds his gun to her head, and threatens to shoot.
-Instead of backing off, Harry points his .44 Magnum revolver into the man's face and dares him to shoot, saying with clenched teeth and in his characteristic rough grumble, "Go ahead, make my day,'" meaning that if the robber attempts to harm Loretta in any way, Harry would be happy to dispatch the robber.
-At the end of the film, Harry, again, says "Come on, make my day" just before shooting Mick the rapist, who aims his stolen shotgun at Harry's lover, Jennifer Spencer.
+Instead of backing off, Harry points his .44 Magnum revolver into the man's face and dares him to shoot, saying with clenched teeth and in his characteristic rough grumble, "Go ahead, make my day," meaning that if the robber attempts to harm Loretta in any way, Harry would be happy to dispatch the robber.
+At the end of the film, Harry, again, says "Come on, make my day" just before shooting Mick the rapist, who aims his stolen shotgun at Harry's lover, Jennifer Spencer (Sondra Locke).